andre2xu/rich_text_editor/README.md

 The class itself will be in the 'dist' folder after you run the build/watch script.
 Choose the appropriate rich text editor JS file for your project.

 If you want to install the project as an npm dependency, try one of <a href="https://stackoverflow.com/questions/8088795/installing-a-local-module-using-npm" target="_blank">these methods</a>.
 They typically involve symbolic linking.
 The local module will be the 'dist' folder.
-I recommend copying it and deleting the index.js file.
+I recommend making a copy of it and using that as the dependency.
 <br><br>

 ## IMPORTANT